aleph2c/miros/docs/_sources/recipes.rst.txt

 3. You can use a fusion technique.
-You can hand write a state and use context managers within the method so that the miros package can register callbacks for specific signals, or even change it's parent at run time. [fusion states]
+You can hand write a state and use context managers within the method so that the miros package can register callbacks for specific signals, or even change it's parent at run time.

+4. :ref:`You can use an Active Object Factory to create your statechart<recipes-creating-a-state-method-from-a-factory>`

 .. _recipes-state-recipes: